mjason98/detgeorges/README.md

   <img src="images/im3.jpg" width="230" alt="st george pichture">
 </p>

-These networks in their first layers are already tuned for the detection of low-level features, while the upper ones are used for the extraction of more abstract features such as objects.
+These networks in their first layers are already tuned for the detection of low-level features, while deeper ones are intended to extract more complex features such as objects.

 Thus, since most of the St. George pictures are composed of a man in armor, riding a horse, with sword or spear killing a lizard or dragon, it is expected that the pre-trained network will better capture those features and relate them appropriately.